Jean Bell

-Jean Bell (born Annie Lee Morgan on November 23, 1944) is a former Playboy Playmate of the Month, and one of the first African American women to feature in this role.
+Jean Bell (born Annie Lee Morgan on November 23, 1944), also known as Annie Judis, is a former Playboy Playmate of the Month, and one of the first African American women to feature in this role.
 She later had a career as an actress in movies, most prominently in TNT Jackson, in which she played the title character, and supporting roles in Mean Streets and The Klansman, as well as occasional TV appearances.
+She is now a fitness influencer, with over 98,000 followers on instagram.